rozensoftware/flea/README.md

 The Flea Server has the ability to record a short vidoes.
 On Linux a single frame is taken but on Windows two seconds long video is recorded.
 Currently the user can see a glowing light next to the camera when it is on.
 This is something to work on because we won't a user to know he was being watched.

+## Additional scripts

+In *scrpipt* folder there could be find additional scripts.
+Currently there is only *lock.sh* bash script you can copy to install directory.
+Its purpose is to lock and shutdown screen on Linux.
+I decided to not write additional command for this as it is quite easy to execute the script by sending **bash** command to the server.

 ## License